PhilippeMuls/rttf-cv-drivingmodule/README.md

 ## Installation

-1. Clone this repo in a folder on the Raspberry Pi of the car
+1. Clone this repo in a folder (e.g. `~/projects/drivingmodule`) on the Raspberry Pi of the car
 2. Open up the docker compose file in to `~/projects/rttf-edgecar/docker-compose.yml`
 3. Add the cloned directory as a mounted volume.
 In `aidrivingmodule` under `volumes` add: